 A: Current studies indicated that about 85 percent of prostheses will function well for 20 years.
 If your prosthesis wears out you may be a candidate for a second knee replacement.

-Contact the Hip and Knee Service at HSS for additional information.
+Contact the Adult Reconstruction and Joint Replacement Service at HSS for additional information.

 Diagnostic imaging examinations provided by HSS Radiologists Images © Zimmer, Inc. Used by permission only.